nodejs/node/doc/api/modules.md

 such as `dpkg`, `rpm`, and `npm` will hopefully find it possible to build native packages from Node.js modules without modification.

-Below we give a suggested directory structure that could work:
+In the following, we give a suggested directory structure that could work:

 Let's say that we wanted to have the folder at `/usr/lib/node/<some-package>/<some-version>` hold the contents of a